openresty/openresty-systemtap-toolkit/README.markdown

 NAME
 ====

-nginx-systemtap-toolkit - Real-time analyzing and diagnosing tools for Nginx based on [SystemTap](http://sourceware.org/systemtap/wiki)
+openresty-systemtap-toolkit - Real-time analysis and diagnoistcs tools for OpenResty (including NGINX, LuaJIT, ngx_lua, and more) based on [SystemTap](http://sourceware.org/systemtap/wiki)

 Table of Contents
 =================